acarrillo3/100-days-of-code/log.md

 ### Day 12: April 1, Wednesday
 Day 12 of #100DaysOfCode I completed 80/110 of Basic JavaScript #freeCodeCamp  thru out the day, and practiced javascript questions.

+### Day 13, April 2, Thursday
+Completed 94/ 100 of JS #freeCodeCamp. and completed some hacker rank challenges